King's Somborne

 King's Somborne is a village in Hampshire, England.
 The village lies on the edge of the valley of the River Test.

 Location

-King's Somborne is a large parish covers 6,813 acres, of which 47 acres are covered by water.
+King's Somborne is a large parish covering 6,813 acres, of which 47 acres are covered by water.
 Most of the ground is low-lying, with a high point at 351 ft.
 Park Stream, a branch of the Test, flows through John of Gaunt's Deer Park, which is west of the village and contains the site of a fish pond.
 It was once known as How Park, possibly through the association of a William de Ow with the parish.